AdobeDocs/experience-manager-cloud-manager.en/help/managing-code/private-repositories.md

 1. Create a new file in the default branch of your GitHub repo called `.well-known/adobe/cloud-manager-challenge` and paste the secret file content into that file and save.

-1. Once the app is installed and the secret file exists in the repository, you can tap or click **Validate** in the **Private Repository Ownership Validation** dialog.
+1. Once the app is installed and the secret file exists in the repository, you can click **Validate** in the **Private Repository Ownership Validation** dialog.

 The app can be installed and secret file can be created in any order.
 However both steps must be completed before you can validate.